maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/SHOR.md

 * **Models.** Logical resources use the verbatim Gidney–Ekerå 2019 formulas.
   Magic-state costing keeps Toffoli counts as the primary unit and reports a band for T counts (catalyzed vs textbook).
-Surface-code overhead includes both data tiles and magic-state factories.
-The classical baseline implements a record-calibrated general number field sieve (GNFS) model.
+Surface-code overhead includes both data tiles and magic-state factories with a utilization-aware integer search.
+The classical baseline implements a record-calibrated GNFS model.

 ## 2. Logical Resource Model (GE 2019)